FUMC Marshall: Empowering the Next Generation While Healing the Wounds of the Past

 The program is already realizing the goal of opening the door to ministry for a new generation of UMC pastors and worship leaders.
 Two interns have committed to pursue the pastorate after only a few months in the program.
 Both will begin seminary in the fall of 2018.

-One of the interns’ responsibilities has been to begin a new worship service on Sunday evening.
-Although it is geared toward Wiley students, everyone is welcome.
+One the interns’ responsibilities has been to begin a new worship service on Sunday evening.
+Although it is geared toward Wylie students, everyone is welcome.
 Current members of the predominantly white congregation have embraced worshipping with the students of color.
 In a poignant contrast to the banned lunch counters of the past, everyone joins together after the evening service to share a meal.

 At the end of each Sunday evening service, in a church that was built by the hands of slaves, four African American interns stand to open their arms to receive their white brothers and sisters for prayer.
 Tears fall.
 Prayers rise.
 And if one listens closely enough, one will hear the chains of racial injustice breaking at last.